jiyideanjiao/Alkaline_Adaptation/README.md

 Genomic signature of shifts in selection and alkaline adaptation in Tibetan highland fish

-#Transcriptome de novo assembly
+# Transcriptome de novo assembly
-$Trinity
+$ Trinity